The Importance of Access Control Systems in Healthcare Organizations

 This is an approach to managing access rights by using rules, policies, and relationships based on information about users, systems, and the environment.

-ABAC provides better security than the traditional way of granting access rights, and it also allows employees to be more flexible in how they work.
+ABAC provides better cybersecurity than the traditional way of granting access rights, and it also allows employees to be more flexible in how they work.

 For instance, a person can use another's login credentials to do a task outside their job description without compromising their security.